 One things all carp anglers have in common is their tackle box.
 I was fishing last weekend when one of my mates popped round for a chat and a brew.
 I’d not long finished setting up and my own tackle box was out in full view.
 As he sat down on my guest chair he commented that all anglers like routing through other peoples tackle boxes and promptly started routing through mine whilst I made a brew.

 My carp tackle box itself is one of those storage containers you get for nails and screws!.
 I’d really recommend anglers have a look in B&Q before you go and spend silly money on a system fox box or similar tackle box.
 My tackle box actually looks just like a medium fox box from the outside, the only real difference was the price!.
 Whilst a fox box will can set you back anything from £20-£50 depending which one you buy, my B&Q version was just £4.95!.
 That’s not a miss print, four pounds and ninety five pence was how much my tackle box cost!.
-I’m sure I’m not the only one that’s latched onto B&Q storage containers, I regularly see tackle boxes
+I’m sure I’m not the only one that’s latched onto B&Q storage containers, I regularly see Tackle Boxes on ebay and they look just like mine, if you can’t be bothered heading for your local DIY store then the old faithful ebay is well worth a look if you're considering a new tackle box or you’re on a budget.

-For the next couple of blog entries I’m going to be taking a look at exactly what’s in my tackle box and I’ll start with Mo‘s Co PVA String.
-Mos Co has been around for quite a while now and Mo has built himself an excellent reputation for quality PVA string and mesh.
-I always have a spool of Mos PVA knocking round in my tackle box, it’s ideal for making stringers and it’s cheaper than anything your local tackle shop can offer!.
+For the next couple of blog entries I’m going to be taking a look at exactly what’s in my tackle box and I’ll start with ESP PVA String.
+ESP have been around for quite a while now and they have built themselves an excellent reputation for quality PVA string and mesh.
+I always have a spool of ESP PVA knocking round in my tackle box, it’s ideal for making stringers and it’s cheaper than most other brands of PVA.

 Kryston Silkworm Braided Hooklength.
 I’ve reviewed kryston silkworm before on this blog.
 There’s nothing more I can add to my origonal review of this hooklength material.
 It’s simply my favourite hooklength braid and has been for the last 15 years.
 My confidence in this material is absolute and despite many other hooklength products coming onto the market, silkworm has remained my number one hooklength braid.